wduquette/molt/docs/journal.md

         be leading to more complex code.
         *   Yup.
 Switched to a simple enum plus a struct with several value fields.
 Code is now shorter.
+*   Current status:
+    *   Basic math appears to be working, though much more testing is required.
+    *   expr_lex() doesn't yet handle the following constructs.
+In order to do so, I need to unify how expr.rs and interp.rs do parsing (i.e., make interp use CharPtr).
+        *   interpolated variables
+        *   interpolated commands
+        *   quoted strings
+        *   braced strings
+    *   expr_lex() also doesn't handle math functions.
+That will be a lot of work, but it should be straightforward at this point.
+        *   math functions
+    *   expr_get_value() does everything but "?:".
+    *   floating point/integer error handling isn't yet handled.
+There must be a way to trap overflow/underflow, etc. without panicking, but I haven't looked into that in Rust yet.

 ### 2019-02-17
 *   Expression Parsing.